kneo/indi-bresserexos2/README.md

 Click "Refresh Devices" to get a list with available devices in the Combo-Box below.
 Select the "Bresser Exos II GoTo Driver (for...2.3)".

 In Stellarium commands to for GoTo are supported, no parking or stopping, but it updates the telescope pointing coordinates in the Sky View.

-### Test Utility
-The repository also contains a little test utility accessing the serial device directly.
-It can be used to try out the driver functionallty without a lot of configuration, or without messing up existing configurations.
-Building the driver should also build the tool, to use it just call:

-> ``./BresserExosIIGoToDriverForIndiTest /dev/ttyUSB0``

-*(your serial device may be different)*

-It requires exclusive access to the interface, so make sure nothing else is using it.
-You will be introduced to a simple menu system allowing to send the commands implemented in the serial protocol.

-This tool is kind of fragil, it may crash on empty inputs, in such a case just restart it.

-I Intend to replace this with a proper testing method, since its not that appropriate for this purpose.

 ### Testing your Connection
 Once you have a set up profile in e.g. KStars issue a "park" command to see if everything, is working.